Rationality of representation zeta functions of compact $p$-adic analytic groups: Introduction

 It is a natural question to ask whether FAb finitely generated compact $\F_{p}\llbracket t \rrbracket$-analytic groups have virtually rational representation zeta functions.
 This is known for $\mathrm{SL}_2(\F_{q}\llbracket t \rrbracket)$ with $q$ a power of an odd prime (see \cite[Theorem~7.5]{Jaikin-zeta}) and was asked more generally by Larsen and Lubotzky for groups which are $\F_{p}\llbracket t \rrbracket$-points of certain group schemes (see \cite[Problem~6.2]{Larsen-Lubotzky}).

-Our proof of Theorem~\ref{thm:Main} can be seen as the first step towards a possible approach to this problem, as it avoids the Kirillov orbit method (which is unavailable in characteristic $p$) and Lie algebras (which are often less effective or inadequate in characteristic $p$).
+Our proof of Theorem~\ref{thm:Main} is a first step towards a solution to this problem, as it avoids the Kirillov orbit method (which is unavailable in characteristic $p$) and Lie algebras (which are often less effective or inadequate in characteristic $p$).
 Moreover, the model theoretic rationality result of Cluckers which we use has a version for uniformly definable equivalence classes over local fields of characteristic $p$, for large enough $p$ (see Nguyen \cite{ngu2016uniform}).
 On the other hand, an essential ingredient in our proof of Theorem~\ref{thm:Main} is du~Sautoy's parametrisation of finite index subgroups of $G$, which only works in characteristic $0$.
-To go further, it seems that one will have to narrow down the set of those subgroups of a pro-$p$ group from which all irreducible representations can be obtained by induction of one-dimensional representations.
+To go further, one will have to narrow down the set of those subgroups of a pro-$p$ group from which all irreducible characters can be obtained by induction of linear characters.